googleapis/google-auth-library-nodejs/README.md

 ## Downscoped Client

-[Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) enables setting up a distinct set of permissions through downscoping with Credential Access Boundary which is an easier and more manageable approach for developers to have Identity and Access Management (IAM) permissions on a short-lived credential compared with creating a bunch of service accounts with different roles.
-Another reason to use downscoped credentials is to ensure tokens in flight always have the least privileges, e.g. Principle of Least Privilege.
+[Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) is used to restrict the Identity and Access Management (IAM) permissions that a short-lived credential can use.

 The `DownscopedClient` class can be used to produce a downscoped access token from a `CredentialAccessBoundary` and a source credential.
 The Credential Access Boundary specifies which resources the newly created credential can access, as well as an upper bound on the permissions that are available on each resource.
+Using downscoped credentials ensures tokens in flight always have the least privileges, e.g. Principle of Least Privilege.

 Notice:
 Only Cloud Storage supports Credential Access Boundaries for now.